import-js/eslint-plugin-import/docs/rules/no-reaching-inside.md

  *  in my-project/entry.js
  */

-import { settings } from './app/index'; // Reaching into "./app" is not allowed
+import { settings } from './app/index'; // Reaching to "./app/index" is not allowed
-import userReducer from './reducer/user'; // Reaching into "./reducer" is not allowed import configureStore from './redux/configureStore'; // Reaching into "./redux" is not allowed
+import userReducer from './reducer/user'; // Reaching to "./reducer/user" is not allowed import configureStore from './redux/configureStore'; // Reaching to "./redux/configureStore" is not allowed
 ```

 The following patterns are NOT considered problems: